RobOsipo/311_wk3_day2_advanced_select/README.md

 We'll use the same database as we did yesterday but this new initialization will delete or `DROP` our existing table of `users` and replace it with three new tables: `usersAddress`, `users`, & `usersContact`.
 To do this:

-* Make sure you've selected the "admin" database in MySQL Workbench
+* Make sure you've selected the 'admin' database in MySQL Workbench

 * Create a new query tab
-  * Click the button on the top left that has a SQL file with a "plus" icon on it
+  * Click the button on the top left that has a SQL file with a 'plus' icon on it

 * Click the folder icon in your query tab to open a new file

-* Select the "initialize.sql" script that lives in this repo (you've hopefully cloned it into your 311-JSDev folder or somewhere else)
+* Select the 'initialize.sql' script that lives in this repo (you've hopefully cloned it into your 311-JSDev folder or somewhere else)

 * Click the lightning bolt icon to run the query

-* If you refresh your schemas you should see a "users", "usersContact" and "usersAddress" table
+* If you refresh your schemas you should see a 'users', 'usersContact' and 'usersAddress' table

 ## Part 2 - Query data

-We are going to run a couple SQL queries and put the answers in the "Query Responses" section of this README.
+We are going to run a couple SQL queries and put the answers in the 'Query Responses' section of this README.
 The query instructions are intentionally written in plain english.
 It's up to you to translate that into a SELECT statement.

 1. Get a sum of all the user_ids from the `usersAddress` table grouped by state.
 Enter the values for the specific states below.